lukewestby/lukewestby.github.io-hugo/content/post/chainable-apis-with-forward-apply.md

 - We can easily remove the final `send` and express the whole configuration building process as a separate function that is easy to test by doing equality comparison on the output.
-- We can combine existing operators into more high-level one that are totally reusable.
+- We can combine existing operators into more high-level ones that are totally reusable.

 As an example of the final point, we can extract the headers out into a separate